sipraspolaki/AutomationPractice/Readme.md

 1. Clone the repository.
 2. Import the project into your favorite IDE (e.g., IntelliJ IDEA, Eclipse).
-3. Install dependencies using Maven or Gradle.
+3. Install dependencies using Maven.
-4. Run the test cases using your test runner (TestNG or JUnit).
+4. Run the test cases using your test runner or using maven `mvn test`
+5. To view Allure report, [install](https://allurereport.org/docs/install/) Allure binary and then navigate to `allure-results` folder and run `allure serve`

 ---